jphaupt/phdthesis_haupt/feedback/andreas_defence.md

 * Page 64: "... simultaneous interaction of three electrons is unlikely ..." (should not be formulated this way, as 1/r means that interaction is unavoidable and we for sure know that there are important terms beyond CCSD.

-Maybe best to just change how this was formulated in the paper
+Maybe best to just change how this was formulated in the paper.
+All I did was remove this sentence, since the fact that they are small is sufficient.

 * Same page: "Reduction factors obtains ..." should be "... obtained ..."